Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 * [Add text to variation description: `POST /v1/variations/:id/description`](#add-to-description)
 * [Retrieve variation's description: `GET /v1/variations/:id/description`](#retrieve-description)

+View the [error documentation](errors) for what to expect if your request fails.

 ---

 ### Create variation
 `POST /v1/variations`

-You can create a variation by sending a `PUT` request to `/v1/variations` with a [variation object](#the-variation-object) (JSON) as the body.
+Creates a variation by including a [variation object](#the-variation-object) (JSON) in the request body.
 All fields are required, and the `id` must be a unique, non-negative integer.

 #### Parameters
 A valid [variation object](#the-variation-object) (JSON) with correct attributes

 #### Returns
-The variation object as added in the database if successful.
-If the request body was invalid, details are returned as an array of error objects.
-Otherwise, an error object returns.
+The variation object as added in the database if successful

 ---

 ### Retrieve all variations
 `GET /v1/variations`

-You can retrieve the data for all variations by sending a `GET` request to `/v1/variations`
+Retrieves the data for all variations

 #### Parameters
 None